traceApplause/Instructions/README.md

 Clone both projects.
 Gradle is used for the spring boot project if relevant. change application.properties in java project for datasource config if neccessary.

-For data input on client, enter data into text boxes as comma delimited with no spaces
+For data input on client, enter data into text boxes as comma delimited with no spaces.
 example: US,GB not US, GB
 spaces are valid inside of device name ie: iPhone 4,Nexus 4 is valid